-- Student employees are responsible for notifying their supervisor as soon as possible if they are unable to be present for work and keep their supervisor informed of their expected return.
-Student Employees can notify a supervisor up to 7 days prior if they will be taking sick leave due to a doctor's appointment. - Rider Departments may have specific Blackout Dates/Times when student employees are: prohibited from using foreseeable sick leave for a doctor appointment and /or required to present a doctor's note upon returning to work if taking sick leave for an unexpected illness. - Sick time accruals can be viewed within the student workers/ graduate assistants myRider account.
+Student employees are responsible for notifying their supervisor as soon as possible if they are unable to be present for work and keep their supervisor informed of their expected return.
+Student Employees can notify a supervisor up to 7 days prior if they will be taking sick leave due to a doctor's appointment.

+- If a student submits sick time for 3 days in a row, they must provide a doctor's note to their supervisor. - Sick time accruals can be viewed within the student worker's/graduate assistant's Banner Web Time Entry account in myRider.

-How many Hours of Sick Time Have I Accrued?
+How Many Hours of Sick Time Have I Accrued?

-- Log into your myRider Account - Click on the Student tab at the top of the page - At the bottom of the right column of the page, find the "Banner Self Service" section - Within the "Banner Self Service" Section, click on the word "Employee" - Now, click on "Leave Balances"
+- Students can view sick time in their myRider account: - " Click on the Student tab at the top of the page - " At the bottom of the right column of the page, find the "Banner Self Service" section - " Within the "Banner Self Service" Section, click on the word "Employee" - " Now, click on "Leave Balances"